Summer 2023 Application Deadline, June 26th!

 Explore all the programs offered at Virginia University of Integrative Medicine

-Doctor of Acupuncture (DAc.) and Doctor of Oriental Medicine (DOM) Programs
+Doctor of Acupuncture (DAc.) and Doctor of Acupuncture and Herbal Medicine (DAcHM) Programs

-The purpose of the Professional Doctorate in Acupuncture (DAc.) program and the Professional Doctorate in Oriental Medicine (DOM) program is to foster competent acupuncture practitioners through advanced integrative studies above the master’s level.
+The purpose of the Professional Doctorate in Acupuncture (DAc.) program and the Professional Doctorate of Acupuncture and Herbal Medicine (DAcHM) program is to foster competent acupuncture practitioners through advanced integrative studies above the master’s level.

 Doctor of Acupuncture and Oriental Medicine (DAOM) Program